Science

 Conversations between scientific and faith communities have not always been productive.
 Historic conflicts such as Galilean and Copernican defense of heliocentrism against the largely geocentric stance of the Catholic Church, and the Scopes Trial over the inclusion of evolutionary theory in education, are well known.
 Science and theology, however, share common ground in that they love truth and desire to seek it out.

-Since our world is coherent, whatever is true is consistently true—whether that be gravity’s force or God’s love for the world—and remains true across all the different disciplines, even if not always apparently relevant.
+Since our world is coherent, whatever is true is consistently true—whether that be the effects of gravity or God’s love for the world—and remains true across all of life, even if not always apparently relevant.
 Historical problems, then, have not been the result of conflicting facts, but of conflicting perspectives (e.g. Galileo’s reading of the sky and the Catholic Church’s reading of the Bible).
 Science and theology both serve Christianity when they seek to answer questions appropriate to their discipline.
 When reading the articles that follow, consider which discipline is being asked to address the issues articulated.

 Science as a Response to God’s Call to Humankind